gacelita/ventas/README.md

 For any questions I'm always available at my email (which you can find in `project.clj`).
 You can also open an issue.

+[Demo](https://ventas.kazer.es) (may not be the latest code, may not be online, may explode in your face)

 ### Motivation